onwongjan2002/CKA-Certification-Course-2025/Day 29/README.md

   name: hello-cronjob
 spec:
   schedule: "*/1 * * * *"  # Cron expression specifying the job to run every 1 minute
-  ttlSecondsAfterFinished: 60  # Automatically deletes the Pod 60 seconds after it completes
   jobTemplate:
     spec:
+      backoffLimit: 4 # Number of retries before marking the Job as failed
+      ttlSecondsAfterFinished: 60  # Automatically deletes the Pod 60 seconds after it completes
       completions: 2
         # Specifies that 2 successful Pod completions are required for the CronJob's Job to be considered complete.
         # Each Pod must complete successfully (exit with status 0) for the job to be marked as finished.